vanquiche/portfolio-website-template/README.md

 # Personal Portfolio Template

 I created this for my own personal portfolio website.
 If you like what you see, you’re welcome to use this project as a template for your own website.
-Some of the features I've included are:
+Some of the features that are included in this website:

 - **Light/Dark theme toggle**
 - **Lazy loading of images**